Using the management system

 $ git init --bare

-Now, push data to into the bare repository.
-Initialize a regular (non-bare) Git repository into our working directory:
+Now initialize a regular (non-bare) Git repository in our working directory:

 $ cd ~/artiq-work